 Curfew Period has the same meaning as in the Sydney Airport Curfew Act 1995 (Cth).

+Cyber Security Incident has the meaning given in clause 24.3.

-24.3Disclose includes discussion (or any other communication) or disclosure, by whatever means, and Disclosed, Discloses and Disclosure are to be constructed accordingly.
+Disclose includes discussion (or any other communication) or disclosure, by whatever means, and Disclosed, Discloses and Disclosure are to be constructed accordingly.

 Disembarking Passengers means all passengers on board an arriving aircraft.
 This includes Transit Passengers, Transfer Passengers, Infants, Domestic-On-Carriage and Positioning Crew, but excludes Operating Crew.

-Domestic-On-Carriage (DOC) means a passenger on an international flight who travels from one Australian port to another.
+Domestic-On-Carriage Passengers means a passenger on an international flight who travels from one Australian port to another.

 Domestic Service means a regular passenger transport operation operating wholly within Australia, other than a Regional Service.